Casey Cagle: 2010 campaign

-Cagle initially ran for the Governor seat but on April 15, 2009, withdrew from the governor's race, citing a degenerative spinal condition and unspecified nerve and bone problems that required surgical treatment.
+Cagle initially ran for the governor's seat but on April 15, 2009, withdrew from the governor's race, citing a degenerative spinal condition and unspecified nerve and bone problems that required surgical treatment.

 He ran for and won re-election as lieutenant governor instead.

 2014 campaign

 Georgia's lieutenant governor office does not have the same two-term limit as the governorship, so Cagle ran for and won a third term as lieutenant governor in 2014.
-He ran unopposed in the Republican primary and defeated former State Senator and DeKalb County Commissioner Connie Stokes in the general election.
+Cagle ran unopposed in the Republican primary and defeated his former State Senate colleague, DeKalb County Commissioner Connie Stokes in the general election.
+Cagle won re-election with 58% of the vote.

-Taxes
+Tax cut legislation

 During Cagle's service as lieutenant governor, the Republican majority, in order to avoid a possible windfall derived from the federal Tax Cuts and Jobs Act, approved, under the five-year plan, a reduction of the top income tax rate for individuals and businesses (from 6 percent to 5.75 percent in 2019 and down to 5.50 percent in 2020) and the doubling of the standard deduction for both individual and joint filers.
 This was the largest income tax rate cut in state history.